-The Jumphost can be installed using the bootable ISO or by other means including the (opnfv-apex) RPMs and virtualization capabilities.
+The Jumphost can be installed using the bootable ISO or by other means including the (opnfv-apex.rpm) RPMs, their dependencies and virtualization capabilities.
 The Jumphost should then be configured with an IP gateway on its admin or public interface and configured with a working DNS server.
 The Jumphost should also have routable access to the lights out network.

-opnfv-deploy is then executed in order to deploy the Instack VM. opnfv-deploy uses three configuration files in order to know how to install and provision the OPNFV target system.
-The information gathered under section Execution Requirements (Bare Metal Only) is put into the YAML file (/etc/opnfv-apex/inventory.yaml) configuration file.
-Deployment options are put into the YAML file (/etc/opnfv-apex/deploy_settings.yaml).
-Networking definitions gathered under section Network Requirements are put into the YAML file (/etc/opnfv-apex/network_settings.yaml). opnfv-deploy will boot the Instack VM and load the target deployment configuration into the provisioning toolchain.
+opnfv-deploy is then executed in order to deploy the Undercloud VM. opnfv-deploy uses three configuration files in order to know how to install and provision the OPNFV target system.
+The information gathered under section Execution Requirements (Bare Metal Only) is put into the YAML file /etc/opnfv-apex/inventory.yaml configuration file.
+Deployment options are put into the YAML file /etc/opnfv-apex/deploy_settings.yaml.
+Alternatively there are pre-baked deploy_settings files available in /etc/opnfv-apex/.
+These files are named with the naming convention os-sdn_controller-enabled_feature-[no]ha.yaml.
+These files can be used in place of the /etc/opnfv-apex/deploy_settings.yaml file if one suites your deployment needs.
+Networking definitions gathered under section Network Requirements are put into the YAML file /etc/opnfv-apex/network_settings.yaml. opnfv-deploy will boot the Undercloud VM and load the target deployment configuration into the provisioning toolchain.
 This includes MAC address, IPMI, Networking Environment and OPNFV deployment options.

-Once configuration is loaded and Instack is configured it will then reboot the nodes via IPMI.
+Once configuration is loaded and the Undercloud is configured it will then reboot the nodes via IPMI.
 The nodes should already be set to PXE boot first off the admin interface.
-The nodes will first PXE off of the Instack PXE server and go through a discovery/introspection process.
+The nodes will first PXE off of the Undercloud PXE server and go through a discovery/introspection process.

 Introspection boots off of custom introspection PXE images.
-These images are designed to look at the properties of the hardware that is booting off of them and report the properties of it back to the Instack node.
+These images are designed to look at the properties of the hardware that is booting off of them and report the properties of it back to the Undercloud node.

-After introspection Instack will execute a Heat Stack Deployment to being node provisioning and configuration.
-The nodes will reboot and PXE again off the Instack PXE server to provision each node using the Glance disk images provided by Instack.
-These disk images include all the necessary packages and configuration for an OPNFV deployment to execute.
+After introspection Undercloud will execute a Heat Stack Deployment to being node provisioning and configuration.
+The nodes will reboot and PXE again off the Undercloud PXE server to provision each node using the Glance disk images provided by Undercloud These disk images include all the necessary packages and configuration for an OPNFV deployment to execute.
 Once the node's disk images have been written to disk the nodes will boot off the newly written disks and execute cloud-init which will execute the final node configuration.
 This configuration is largly completed by executing a puppet apply on each node.